Find Grad Schools

 20% Women

 University of Minnesota - Duluth is the 11th most popular school in the nation for students seeking a master's degree in quality control tech.
 Roughly 10,200 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,420 per year, while in-state graduate students, on average, pay $17,844 per year.
-For the 2020-2021 academic year, 10 master's degrees were handed out to quality control tech majors at UMN Duluth.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 20% were women.
+The average in-state tuition for full-time undergraduates is $12,638 per year, while in-state graduate students, on average, pay $18,468 per year.
+During the most recent year for which we have data, 10 people received their master's degree in quality control tech from UMN Duluth.
+Of these students, 20% were women and 20% were members of underrepresented racial-ethnic groups.

 #12